 1. Super Ventilated Face Head and Brain Protection

-The full-face design with a detachable mouthpiece offers outstanding exposure to air and its accessible Fidlock buckle makes life just peachy!
+The full-face design, featuring a detachable mouthpiece, offers outstanding air exposure, and its accessible Fidlock buckle makes life just peachy!

 Features